mlmlmrmr/RAColony/README.md

 🎯 Quick Start

-###  First you need to extract the RAColony/Colony Analyzer/models.zip file
+###  First you need to extract the RAColony/Colony Analyzer/models.zip file to ensure that the adhesion segmentation algorithm works correctly

 Because the software will automatically decompress the deep learning model file for the first time, it may take a long time.
 Please wait patiently.